IBM Cloud Docs

 You can attach storage volumes to a VM instance from different storage tiers and pools.
 However, you cannot attach storage volumes to the storage pool where the root (boot) volume of the VM instance is deployed.
 To attach a storage volume, you must modify the VM instance and set the new VM instance storagePoolAffinity property to false.
 You can now attach mixed storage to a VM instance.
 For more information, see How to set a VM instance to allow attaching mixed storage?.

 You can create a storage volume by specifying any name of your choice.
 If you want to reuse the storage volume name, you must delete the existing storage volume with the same name.
-After you delete the original volume, allow one hour before creating a new volume with the same name.
+If the existing volume is a replication-enabled volume, follow the steps to delete a primary volume.
+After you delete the original volume, you must allow a minimum of one hour to create a new volume with the same name.

 Adding and managing storage volumes